What is an HOA and How Do They Work?

 The Disadvantages of Buying Homes Within an HOA

 There can be some cons to living in an HOA as well.
-One of the most obvious problems with an association is the fees you have to pay for.
+One of the most obvious problems with an association is the fees you must pay.
 Owning a home is expensive enough without hundreds of dollars in homeowners association fees to pay each month.

-The cost you have to pay to the association needs to be factored into your calculations when you are financing a property.
-This could mean that you have less to spend when buying a home or leave you with less disposable income each month after your outgoings.
+The cost you must pay to the association must be factored into your calculations when financing a property.
+This could mean you have less to spend when buying a home or leave you with less disposable income each month after your outgoings.

 Many people buying into an HOA also may find they don’t like the rules imposed on them.
-It can often be difficult going from a single-family home without an HOA into one that does.
+It can often be difficult to go from a single-family home without an HOA to one that does.

-If the HOAs rules are overbearing, it can create an uncomfortable living environment.
-It is a chief reason why many real estate agents express the need to understand the meaning of an HOA and how it will affect your day to day living.
-There are many considerations for living in a homeowners association that all buyers should be familiar with.
+If the HOA rules are overbearing, it can create an uncomfortable living environment.
+It is a chief reason why many real estate agents express the need to understand the meaning of an HOA and how it will affect your day-to-day living.

 Typical Homeowners Association Rules

-When you move into a community like this, you will be obliged to sign a contract stating that you understand the rules and agree to follow them.
-These are often known as covenants, conditions, and restrictions’ or CC&Rs.
+When you move into a community like this, you must sign a contract stating that you understand and agree to follow the rules.
+These are often known as covenants, conditions, and restrictions or CC&Rs.

 The association rules are administered and added to by the association.
-The HOA has the responsibility to make sure all the homeowners stick to these rules as well.
+The HOA is also responsible for ensuring all the homeowners stick to these rules.

-- Maintenance requirements: homeowners will be expected to maintain a certain standard of their home.
-This will include outside spaces like the lawn or the driveway, as well as the house itself.
+Homeowners will be expected to maintain a certain standard of their homes.
+This will include outside spaces like the lawn, driveway, and the house itself.
 There could be restrictions on what you can do to your home and the color you can paint it.

-- Rental policy: will you be able to rent your home or condo if you need to?
+Can you rent your home or condo if you need to?
 Having this right will probably be an essential consideration on your part when living within an HOA.

-- Design changes: are you able to make modifications to your property?
-Sometimes you cannot, which could be a huge purchase mistake if you planned on making an addition or improvement.
+Are you able to make modifications to your property?
+Sometimes, you cannot, which could be a big purchase mistake if you plan on making an addition or improvement.

-- Noise levels: the association could have rules concerning noise and the hours which you can make it.
+The association could have rules concerning noise and the hours you can make it.
 This could prevent you from doing DIY late into the evening or prevent you from holding a noisy house party, but the same will be valid for your neighbors as well.

-- Community respect: associations often want to create a family-friendly community.
-This means making sure the development is safe and people are respectful of one another.
+Associations often want to create a family-friendly community.
+This means ensuring the development is safe and people respect one another.

-- Clutter: to help maintain the neighborhood, there might be restrictions on the things you can keep in your yard.
-This might mean a limit on the patio furniture and other items you leave around your yard.
-You could be restricted for something as simple as having a PODS moving and storage unit for your move.
+To help maintain the neighborhood, there might be restrictions on what you can keep in your yard.
+This might mean limiting the patio furniture and other items you leave around your yard.
+You could be restricted to something as simple as having a PODS moving and storage unit for your move.

-- Homeowners Association fees: they will have rules to make sure you pay for the area’s maintenance.
+They will have rules to ensure you pay for the area’s maintenance.

 Looking over existing homeowners association documents is a typical real estate contingency that is always wise to have in a purchase and sale agreement.
 It would be best if you made sure due diligence is done not only on the home itself but also on the HOA.